 Cost of the gala anniversary celebration is $45 per person.
 Invitations are being mailed for this event or to purchase tickets contact the ACF office at 517-629-3349 during office hours Tuesday through Friday from 9 am to 5 pm or visit http:/www.albionfoundation.org/50years.

-Linda Jansen Kolmodin, a resident of Albion since 1981, is originally from North Muskegon Michigan.
-She was a special education teacher for Olivet Community Schools for 18 years and has had a variety of jobs related to public relations and writing since that time.
-Most recently, she was the catalyst for the successfully funded Coca-Cola mural restoration project for downtown Albion Michigan.
+Most recently, the successfully funded Coca-Cola mural restoration project for downtown Albion Michigan benefitted from the volunteer efforts of Linda Kolmodin.
 She is involved in many Albion organizations including the Albion Community Foundation and the Albion-Homer United Way.
 She is a graduate of U of M, with a Master’s Degree from EMU in Special Education.

 This story is reprinted with permission from The Recorder.